AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_ClientRole_1.md

 string tenantId
 ```

-The identifier of the account the client belongs to.
+The identifier of the account to which the client belongs.
 ```csharp
 [Required]
 [FromRoute]